 Why an anvil?

 The Pomeroy Anvil is symbolic of the Pomeroy family in North America.
-First given to Medad Pomeroy by the town of Northampton, MA in 1660, it was passed down through many generations of Pomeroy blacksmiths and gunsmiths.
+The town of Northampton, Massachusetts presented Medad Pomeroy with an anvil in 1660 in exchange for his services as the community’s blacksmith; it was passed down through many generations of Pomeroy blacksmiths.
 The original Pomeroy Anvil is currently housed at the Historic Northampton Museum.

 The shape of the anvil is typical of English anvils of the time period.
 There has been much speculation regarding where and when this anvil was manufactured.
 Some anvil scholars believe it was manufactured in England, others believe it was manufactured in the American Colonies.